 Damper: Australian Campfire Bread Recipe

-Fresh bread is a delightful addition to a campfire dinner, which is why this easy to make recipe is a must make for your next trip!
 Damper, a campfire bread, is an iconic Australian side dish.
-This easy to make version of Damper is the perfect camp food to share with all your mates.
+Our easy to make recipe features customized suggestions, making Damper the perfect camp food to share with all your mates.

 What is Damper?